speedwaystar/LunarSphere/README.md

 My first thanks must go to Moongsaze that coded this amazing addon.
-I originally found it when playing WotLK and I think it's one of the most Useful addons I have.
+I originally found it when playing WotLK and I think it's one of the most useful addons I have.
 Many thanks for the other torch bearers over the years who kept LS alive: N3od3ath, Toludin-Stormrage, and voyseys.

 Many tanks to Zenyari1 for updating LS to Dragonflight and nicodemusmercy for